JanMuench/Tutorial_Patch-clamp_data/README.md

 	from this matrix:

 	* The first state transitions into the second.
-	* The second transitions into the first, the third and the fifth
+	* The second transitions into the first, the third, and the fifth.
-	* The third transitions into the second and forth.
+	* The third transitions into the second and fourth.
-	* The forth into the third and the fifth
+	* The fourth into the third and the fifth
 	* The fifth into the second and fourth.

 	Now, obvisously that we changed the function name which defines the kinetic scheme we have to change the name also in the place where the function is called.
-	So instead of `assign_param_to_rate_matrix_CCCO` here in line 61 we have to change it to `assign_param_to_rate_matrix_CCO_CO` in KF.txt file.
-The KF.txt file gets the number of Markov states as an input from the python script which starts the the sampling.
+	So instead of `assign_param_to_rate_matrix_CCCO` here in line 61 we have to change it to `assign_param_to_rate_matrix_CCO_CO` in the KF.txt file.
+The KF.txt file gets the number of Markov states as an input from the python script which starts the sampling.

 	As mentioned above the function `assign_param_to_rate_matrix_CCCO` assigns rates to the off-diagonal elements.
 Note that a closed first-order Markov system requires that each diagonal element is the negative sum of its column.